 - 1. Select Configure > Base Station > Miscellaneous - 2.
-Select the Tx relay operation check box. - 3.
-Adjust the values of the Relay closing settling time (A) and the Delay before relay opens (B) boxes to reflect the expected delays in switching the relay. - 4.
-Set up Task Manager tasks that disable the receiver when the transmitter is operating (see "Simplex Operation" on page 196).
+Select the Tx relay operation check box.

+3. Adjust the values of the Relay closing settling time (A) and the Delay before relay opens (B) boxes to reflect the expected delays in switching the relay.